Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 15. Do I need a visa for Zanzibar?

-Depending on which country are you coming from.
+Depending on which country you are coming from.
 Some countries are exempt from visas.

 Including Mozambique, South Africa, Kenya, Singapore, Malta, Malaysia, and many others.